-MasterWbTX is set to 1 when transmitter uses the WISHBONE bus.
-MasterWbRX is set to 1 when receiver uses the WISHBONE bus.
-After every access, m\wb\cyc\o signal must be cleared to zero.
-That means that two consecutive accesses cannot be performed one after another.
-When that's the case, state machine goes to "temporary idle" state where signal cyc\cleared is set.
+After every access, m_wb_cyc_o signal must be cleared to zero because of the traffic COP limitations.
+When there are two consecutive single accesses performed one after another, state machine goes to the "temporary idle" state where signal cyc_cleared is set and m_wb_cyc_o cleared to zero.
 After that a normal read or write operation starts.
-At the moment only normal accesses are supported (block or burst accesses are not supported).
+At the moment only single accesses are supported (block or burst accesses are not supported).

-Accesses to/from addresses that are not word aligned are supported.
-This problem is solved differently for transmit and receive part.
+Accesses to/from addresses that are not word-aligned are supported.